semihucann/hairdressers/README.rst

 Reservation Web App for Hairdressers
 ------------------------------------

-Reservation web app developed with flask vs postgresql.
+Reservation web app developed with the Python language, the Flask web application framework, and the PostgreSQL database.

 You can review this project that we have completed with 4 of my friends via the following urls.